 Explore the southern region of Kruger National Park, offering excellent game viewing in the rugged African bushveld.
-Highlights on this tented lodge safari include:
+Highlights on this budget lodge safari include:

 This morning you are collected from the OR Tambo International Airport in Johannesburg at about 07:45 and transferred to White River in the Mpumalanga Province.
-In White River you meet up with your guide and transfer to the nearby Kruger National Park.
-We head to our tented camp, located in a private concession area within Kruger Park.
+In White River, you meet up with your guide and transfer to the nearby Kruger National Park.
+We head to our tented camp, located inside the Nkambeni Private Concession Area within Kruger Park.

-In the late afternoon we set off on our first game drive in the private wildlife concession of Kruger.
-The concession hosts an array of wildlife species, including the Big Five - lion, leopard, rhino, buffalo and elephant, along with numerous bird species.
+In the late afternoon, we set off on our first game drive in the private wildlife concession area inside Kruger.
+Nkambeni Concession Area hosts an array of wildlife species, including the Big Five - lion, leopard, rhino, buffalo and elephant, along with numerous bird species.

-Open vehicle game drives, nature walks and bush barbecues (braais) are conducted in this private concession area with traversing rights in Kruger Park.
+Open vehicle game drives, nature walks and bush barbecues (braais) are conducted in the Nkambeni private concession area, which has traversing rights in Kruger Park.
 Elephants, giraffes, buffalos, baboons and various antelopes are often spotted in the area, along with other wild animals and birds.

 Day two is set aside for game viewing in Kruger National Park.
-We have breakfast at the lodge and set off into the legendary park.
+We have breakfast at the tented camp in Nkambeni and set off into the legendary park.